danielskeenan/patchman/doc/browser.rst

 .. index:: Checksum

 A table lists the type, name, date, rack count, and checksum for each ROM found.
+Click on a column header to sort the table by that column.

-If files are missing, ensure the path they are in is set as a search path in the settings and that it is a :ref:`supported file type <supported-systems>`.
+.. note:: If files are missing, ensure the path they are in is set as a search path in the settings and that it is a :ref:`supported file type <supported-systems>`.

 To edit a file, double-click on its entry.

+.. |icon-duplicate| image:: img/icons/document-duplicate.svg
+   :height: 24px

+If the same patch table appears in multiple files, each file will be marked with a |icon-duplicate| icon.

 Further options are available by right-clicking on its entry: